 [When generating ideas] I made it abundantly clear that the students’ Seven Steps books were for authorial purposes only.
 I would not be checking for spelling and grammar.
 The burden that this lifted off some of my students with ESL and language difficulties was instant.’

 – Rebecca Drozdoff, Year 3 Class Teacher (My first term with the Seven Steps)

 Learn from the Seven Steps experts

 Learn how to break down writing into Seven Steps and discover simple techniques for teaching writing!
 Then lead powerful writing lessons that can be taught in less than 20 minutes a day.

 Your students will see quick wins and you’ll inspire confidence and energy in them!
 Learn more.

 3 writing activities to get the creative juices flowing:

-A collaborative story-planning game that can create over 500 unique story ideas!
+- A random ideas generator that can create over 500 unique story ideas!

 Narrative Picture Writing Prompts